semrush/intergalactic/website/docs/components/button/button.md

 @## Button types

-We have 3 main button types.
-All button types can be used on a white and gray background, as well as on a transparent colored background of notifications.
+We have three button types (they are called `use` in API).
+All button types can be used on a white and gray background, as well as on a transparent colored background.

 ### Primary